Click to Call for Mobile Users - 800-515-0496

 FALDP also offers a basic course for preparing immigration documents.
 The course is targeted towards document preparers, however it is also suitable for a motivated consumer who wants to save money while preparing their family members documents.
 Please visit our Online Courses page to learn more.

 If you have questions about the forms, please call us 800-515-0496 or it you want someone to prepare the forms for sponsorship of a relative for you -- we're happy to help.
 We'll either refer you to a document preparer near you, or to a member who can help you virtually.
 We never give legal advice, and only work under the direction of our customers.
 If you need help with document translation we have members who offer translation services.
 Or call 800-515-0496, and we'll try to match you with a translator who can help.

 Some of our members focus on document preparation for immigration.
 Remember, if you are facing deportation or are in the United States illegally, you need an immigration attorney NOT a document preparer.
-Below are a few members who prepare documents for immigration.
-Please also check the Member Directory as we have new members joining all the time, and there may be someone closer to you that can help.

 Follow us on Facebook!